 - Define each liquid component in the droplet.

 - Set the starting Mass Fraction for each component.
-This tells Fluent how much of each liquid is in the drop at the beginning.
+This tells the solver how much of each liquid is in the drop at the beginning.

 - Define the Evaporating Species for each component.
 This is the gas that each liquid turns into when it evaporates.